alexfernandez/alexfernandez.github.io/permanent/cv.md

 Hivency has recently been acquired by the Skeepers group, which will give us new energy to conquer new markets.
+I helped navigate the acquisition process and subsequent audits, and secure a successful operation.

 ### 2020-04 to 2020-12: Freelancer